 Bowden also wrote and presented six half-hour documentaries Breaking The Ice (on current ANARE operations) on ABC-TV in 1996, and wrote and narrated a second documentary The Silence Calling in 1997, as a companion to his written history.
 He has now visited Antarctica eight times – twice with ANARE and six times as a guest historian on tourist voyages to the Ross Sea and the Antarctic Peninsula.

-But travel in outback Australia remains Tim’s preferred activity.
+Tim and Ros also spent time time travelling outback Australia.
 There are four ‘Penelope’ books, detailing some of the Bowden travels.
-Penelope Goes West – On The Road From Sydney to Margaret River And Back, Penelope Bungles to Broome, The Devil In Tim – Penelope’s Travels in Tasmania, and Down Under In the Top End – Penelope Heads North.
-Some of hese titles are also available as audiobooks.
+Penelope Goes West – On The Road From Sydney to Margaret River and Back, Penelope Bungles to Broome, The Devil In Tim – Penelope’s Travels in Tasmania, and Down Under In the Top End – Penelope Heads North.
+Some of these titles are also available as audiobooks.

 These and Tim’s other books, including One Crowded Hour – Neil Davis’ biography, Spooling Through, The Changi Camera, The Way My Father Tells It, Tim Bowden – Antarctica and Back in Sixty Days and others can be purchased through Tim’s website – timbowden.com.au